-Careful consideration needs to be taken when selecting any colors through either a site setting, or any content added by yourselves.
+Careful consideration needs to be taken when selecting any colours through either a site setting, or any content added by yourselves.

-- When choosing text colors and background colors you must ensure the contrast ratio is WCAG 2.1 compliant.
+- When choosing text colours and background colours you must ensure the contrast ratio is WCAG 2.1 compliant.

-- Ensure that the color and distinguishable features of any links added within text fields are WCAG 2.1 compliant.
+- Ensure that the colour and distinguishable features of any links added within text fields are WCAG 2.1 compliant.

 - See section 1.4 of the WCAG 2.1 documentation.

-- You can use WebAIM’s Color Contrast Checker to help check you are compliant.
+- You can use WebAIM’s Colour Contrast Checker to help check you are compliant.